-Most homeowners, however, use rotary mowers where the blades sheer or rip the grass.
+Typically, most homeowners use rotary mowers, where the blades sheer or rip the grass.
 Sharp blades are needed for a reasonable quality cut with rotary mowers.
 Their minimum height of cut is about 1 inch.
-They are more dangerous to operators and nearby personnel as the blades tend to throw objects that are accidentally hit.
+However, a denser turfgrass, such as zoysiagrass, should be mowed at 2 inches if using a rotary mower.
+These mowers are more dangerous to operators and nearby personnel as the blades tend to throw objects that are accidentally hit.

 |Bahia||Bermuda||Carpet||Centipede||Seashore Paspalum||St. Augustine||Tall Fescue*||Zoysia|